florian-ariasu/florian-ariasu/README.md

 ## Professional Overview

-I am Florian, an undergraduate Computer Science student specialising in DevOps practices and software development.
-My focus areas include cloud computing, automation, and scalable infrastructure from an operational and architectural perspective.
+I am Florian, an undergraduate Computer Science student with a strong academic foundation in software development and systems engineering.
+As a digital native passionate about AI-integrated workflows, I specialize in leveraging artificial intelligence and prompt engineering to enhance technical support processes and product engineering solutions.

-I work extensively with Linux environments, Git-based version control, and shell scripting (Bash/Zsh).
-Having implemented automation workflows with GitHub Actions, I am actively expanding my expertise in CI/CD practices.
-My goal is to develop a deep understanding of DevOps and software engineering, with a strong emphasis on automation, infrastructure scalability, and efficient development workflows.
+My unique approach combines traditional computer science fundamentals with cutting-edge AI assistance, enabling me to deliver efficient problem-solving, comprehensive technical documentation, and superior customer support experiences.
+With fluent English communication skills and experience in modern AI-driven development practices, I am positioned to bring innovative AI-enhanced support methodologies to international technology teams.

 ---